teknoir/teknoir.github.io/docs/avangard/application_management.md

 Lets first shortly define them.

 ### Devstudio
-The Devstudio(called `darknet` in GUI) is a low-code programming environment, that can be used both in the cloud and on an edge device.
+The Devstudio(called `devstudio` in GUI) is a low-code programming environment, that can be used both in the cloud and on an edge device.
 This Devstudio runs on the device.

 The Devstudio has several functions in this setup.